 Office: 770-472-8188 FAX: 770-477-3501

-The Unauthorized Alarm Division of the Clayton County Police Department
+The Unauthorized Alarm Division is responsible for the enforcement

 An unauthorized (false) alarm occurs when your monitoring company